RoadToStark/standards/Code/Javascript Coding Standards.md

 This document outlines technical and style guidelines which are followed in many projects.
 Contributors should follow these guidelines.

-These guidelines are essentially identical to the Facebook guidelines.
-If you are already familiar with the Facebook guidelines, you can probably get away with skimming this document.

 **Spaces, Linebreaks and Indentation**